 Proposed projects that result in less than 200 cubic yards of cut and fill and less than 10,000 square feet of land disturbance.

-Maintenance projects, including sealcoating, mill and overlay, pavement reclamation, pavement overlays, and other resurfacing activities, driveway maintenance that does not result in net fill in floodplain, sediment and debris removal from stream crossings, pipe inlets and outlets, stormwater ponds, etc. that do not trigger land disturbance criteria.
+Maintenance projects, including sealcoating, mill and overlay, pavement reclamation, pavement overlays, and other resurfacing activities, driveway maintenance that does not result in net fill in floodplain, adding more riprap to an existing riprap-protected shoreline or streambank that does not result in net fill in the floodplain or reduced channel cross sectional area, sediment and debris removal from stream crossings, pipe inlets and outlets, stormwater ponds, etc. that do not trigger land disturbance criteria.

 City storm sewer maintenance projects that do not trigger land disturbance criteria.